nusarat786/Twiter-Frontend/README.md

-It is tweeter like app with all the major feature with react as front end and node as backend
+It is tweeter like app with all the major feature with react as front end and node as backend (for backend you can refer https://github.com/nusarat786/Twiter-Backend)

 Login Page
 ![image](https://github.com/nusarat786/Twiter-Frontend/assets/95936097/412e1b79-b38d-4835-98ba-98ae592ffeba)